Master List of Hampshire Grants

 Award: Up to $500 per student per year

-Description: Scholarship fund supports student research and travel as well as the purchase of supplies in association with Division III and Division II projects.
+Description: Scholarship fund supports student research and travel as well as the purchase of supplies in association with Div II and Div III projects.

 Award: Up to $250

-Description: Assists Division II and III James Baldwin Scholars with the costs of doing an unpaid/underpaid internship that relates directly to the student's academic goals and career interests.
-Funds are administered by the James Baldwin Scholars Program.
+Description: Assists Division I, II, and III James Baldwin Scholars with the costs of doing an internship or project that relates directly to the students’ academic goals and career interests.

 Description: Established in memory of Joshua Reck 83F to support the special expenses of student projects associated with Division II and III work.